 No fee or permit is required to hike Cahuenga Peak, so get out and enjoy!
 Check out this breakdown of the trails to the Hollywood Sign to compare the routes to Mount Lee and find other hikes in Griffith Park.

-To get to the trailhead: From the 101 Freeway exit on Barham Boulevard and drive north for 1/3 of a mile.
+To get to the trailhead: Exit the 101 Freeway onto Barham Boulevard and drive north for 1/3 of a mile.
 Turn right at the light onto Lake Hollywood Drive.
-Take this winding road for half a mile to the intersection with Wonder View Drive.
+Take this winding road for half a mile up to an intersection with Wonder View Drive.
 Park along the street and begin hiking up Wonder View Drive.
-(If you drive another quarter mile down Lake Hollywood Drive, you will reach the trailhead for Lake Hollywood Reservoir Walking Trail.)
+If you drive another quarter mile down Lake Hollywood Drive, you will reach the trailhead for Lake Hollywood Reservoir Walking Trail.

 Trailhead address: Wonder View Drive & Lake Hollywood Drive, Los Angeles, CA 90068

 Trailhead coordinates: 34.1331, -118.3364 (34° 07′ 59.15″N 118° 20′ 11.03″W)